varyg1001/pylrctool/README.md

 # Functionality

-- parse lrc files and modify theme
+- parse lrc files and modify them
 - export to srt file
 - create new lrc files